geomarker-io/dep_index/2015/README.md

 - `fraction_assisted_income`: fraction of households receiving public assistance income or food stamps or SNAP in the past 12 months
 - `fraction_vacant_housing`: fraction of houses that are vacant

+999 of the 73,056 total 2010 US census tracts have a missing value for the deprivation index because of a missing value for one or more of the underlying ACS measures.

 ## PCA results for 2015 ACS data

 ### Pairs plot of ACS estimates